Ink drawings of people studying and speaking connected by technological points and lines in a hopeful color scheme

 Printable One-Page Fact Sheets

-The "With Contact Blanks" fact sheet contains helpful information about the ISC Call for Proposals for people interested in participating.
+The "with contact blanks" fact sheet contains helpful information about the ISC Call for Proposals for people interested in participating.
 It also includes blank spaces for you (the person planning on posting and/or handing out this fact sheet) to fill in with relevant information for a proxy and corrections contact for those who are submitting a creative work or presentation proposal, with or without the assistance of a proxy.

 The other fact sheet contains the same information about the ISC Call for Proposals, but without blank spaces for proxy/corrections contact information.
 This sheet can be posted or shared to help ensure artists and students have the information they need to submit to ISC, with or without the assistance of a proxy.

-Eligibility Requirements
+Proposal Eligibility Requirements

 The Incarcerated Scholars Conference exclusively showcases the artwork and scholarship of people who are currently incarcerated.